The Night Visitor: Production

 Christopher Lee was closely involved with producer Mel Ferrer in developing the film.
-In the 2001 book Christopher Lee: The Authorised Screen History, Jonathan Rigby points out that having "even paid for rewrites, Lee was disagreeably surprised when Max von Sydow was cast as Salem instead."
+In the 2001 book Christopher Lee as The Authorised Screen History, Jonathan Rigby points out that having "even paid for rewrites, Lee was disagreeably surprised when Max von Sydow was cast as Salem instead."

 The film is notable for its unusual score by renowned Hollywood film and TV composer Henry Mancini.
 The music was arranged for synthesiser, 12 woodwinds, organ, two pianos and two harpsichords, and Mancini achieved an unsettling effect by having one of the harpsichords tuned a quarter-tone flat.

 Release

 The film was released theatrically in North America in 1971 by Universal Marion Corporation (UMC).
 It was re-released in 1981 under the title Lunatic by 21st Century Film Corporation.

 The film is currently available [2025] on DVD and Blu Ray from VCI Entertainment.